Skip to main navigation Skip to main content

 If you are interested in doing a self-assessment for optimization, the American Water Works Association published Self Assessment for WWTP Optimization or you can view Optimizing Nutrient Reduction in Small Wastewater Treatment Plants, a presentation from EPA.

-You may be able to get assistance for an energy audit from your utility provider - check with your local provider for more information
+Individuals in the Tennessee Valley Authority service area may be able to get assistance for an energy audit from their utility provider - check with your local provider for more information

 EPA webinars and presentations from experts in the optimization field: